pamelaireri/pamelaireri/README.md

 I have excelled at program and project management in my past roles, dealing with customized product development.
 As a project leader, I have collaborated with cross-functional teams from beginning to end during the software development life cycle.
 In addition to providing development teams with statement-of-work, direction, guidance, training, conflict resolution, and defined code requirements.
 I find it rewarding to help teams adopt emerging technology, improve transparency, increase productivity, resolve development issues, and deliver projects on time within budget.

-Currently, I seek a role that combines my software engineering competencies and customer-centric obsession with product development.
+Currently, seeking a role that combines my software engineering competencies and customer-centric obsession with product development.
 If you have an opportunity or would like to cross collaborate, email me: pamelaireri@gmail.com.

 ## Areas of Expertise:
 - Software Development